 “The duplicate content thing is so misunderstood by people who call themselves “experts”.
 He’s dead wrong.

 All I can say on that is that if she reads that article and then still agrees with her web guy, not much will change her (or his) mind.”

 Once again, the Google Duplicate Content Penalty is misrepresented by well-intentioned folks at best.

 At worst, this is a lie that has been perpetuated by greedy internet marketers who want to line their pockets by injecting fear into the unsuspecting business owner or sales professional who is just trying to get themselves and their business promoted through the awesome power of social media.

 And here’s a video from Google Master Matt Cutts himself on the topic of Duplicate Content:

 About Mikel Erdman

-Speaker, trainer, and consultant Mikel Erdman comes from an executive background in the competitive real estate, mortgage and advertising industries.
-He has over fifteen years experience in relationship sales businesses, program development, and sales training and coaching.
+Speaker, trainer and consultant Mikel Erdman comes from an executive background in the competitive real estate, mortgage, and advertising industries.
+He has over fifteen years of experience in relationship sales businesses, program development, and sales training and coaching.